 When he finished Ismo rushed out of the cave and headed South on the well worn path that led to the commons.
 The commons was a large, mostly flat plateau of rocky ground on top of one of the higher cliffs that made up the Tribe’s territory.
 Wreathed on three sides by towering evergreen trees, the Eastern edge of the commons dropped off steeply towards the unsalted sea that broke on the rocks about fifty feet below.
 The evefires were just being lit as Ismo reached the commons.

 The evefires were contained in great ironbound stone rings, each as wide as the height of two men.
-Eight evefires illuminated the market, the open air pavilion (that housed the stone tables where the tribe held feasts and the village elders met), and the various wooden structures of the tribe’s storehouses.
+Eight evefires illuminated the market, the open air pavilion (that housed the stone benches where the tribe held feasts and the village elders met), and the various wooden structures of the tribe’s storehouses.
 The last, and largest of the evefires was placed on the east side of the commons, near the cliff.
 It was around this fire, called the ring of lore, that the legends of the tribe we spoken late into the night.
 Here children learned of the first man of the tribe, Eino, his wife Taru, and other legends from the tribe’s history.
 In the winter, the evefires would be lit all throughout the day to warm the merchants who traded food and other goods with the Iron Shore’s supply keepers and ameliorate the frigid wind and snow that blew in from the unsalted sea.
 But for now, until the first snowfall, the fires were lit only in the evening.

 Tonight the rows of wooden stalls in the market were feverish with activity.
 Traders would often stay at the market late into the evening to sell their wares to tribe members whose duties kept them busy throughout the day.
 Winter was quickly approaching, and after the snows fell, many traders would not return to the settlement until the spring thaw.
 Tribe members haggled amicably over animal skins, wool blankets and highly desirable distilled spirits to fend off the coming months of cold.
 The tribe used small iron and copper disks as currency among themselves, but many traders preferred to barter for fish hooks, nails, arrow and hatchet heads, and other useful metalwork.